Now that you’ve gotten basic old-fashioned schoolin’ in the art of chakra myth-busting, it’s time to move on up the chakra ladder.

 There are several yoga asanas, or postures, that can help with chakra balancing in your “dwelling place.”

 As a general guideline for svadisthana chakra yoga, you want to find fluidity and cultivate stillness.
-Practise longer holds of hip-opening yoga postures, and flow your spine through gentle movement to massage your kidneys, found against the back muscles beneath your ribcage.
+Practice longer holds of hip-opening yoga postures, and flow your spine through gentle movement to massage your kidneys, found against the back muscles beneath your ribcage.